Skip to contents

 This object contains species occurrences/abundance/coverage at sites

 of the study area.
 It is a data.frame.
-The first column, "site", contains site names while the other columns contains the abundance of each species across sites.
+The first column, "site", contains site names, while the other columns contain the distribution of each species across sites.

-The package funbiogeo comes with the example dataset on Rosacean tree species of Western European Mediterranean regions site_species.
+The package funbiogeo comes with the example dataset on Conifer tree species of Western European Mediterranean regions woodiv_site_species.
 Let’s look at it:

 Format of site x species dataset